raganwald/raganwald.github.com/_posts/2018-08-30-to-grok-a-mockingbird.md

 We've also seen that having performed this separation, we can swap the mockingbird out for other functions implementing recursion, such as the widowbird.
 We've seen that the widowbird is superior to other approaches, because it does not require the function being trampolined to "know" that it is being trampolined.

-And finally, we saw the sage bird, or Y Combinator.
+And finally, we saw the why bird, or Y Combinator.
 We saw that it makes our functions a little more idiomatic, and once again delivers the value of separating function from recursion mechanism.

-Recursive combinators like mockingbirds, widowbirds, and sage birds are a few more tools in our "composeable functions" toolbox, increasing reuse by decoupling recursive functions from themselves.
+Recursive combinators like mockingbirds, widowbirds, and why birds are a few more tools in our "composeable functions" toolbox, increasing reuse by decoupling recursive functions from themselves.

 (discuss on reddit [here](https://www.reddit.com/r/javascript/comments/9bu5od/to_grok_a_mockingbird_using_recursive_combinators/), or [here](https://www.reddit.com/r/programming/comments/9bvmls/to_grok_a_mockingbird_using_recursive_combinators/), or on [hacker news](https://news.ycombinator.com/item?id=17885852))